DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

   * **Simple Integrity Property**
     * No Read Down
     * Subjects can't read objects at lower integrity levels
+    * prevents compromising the integrity of more secure information from a less secure source.
+      * higher integrity processes could produce untrustworthy results if they read and use data from lower integrity sources
   * **(*)(star) Integrity Property**
     * No Write Up
     * Subjects can't write objects at higher integrity levels
+    * prevents the corruption of more secure information by a less privileged subject.
   * **Invocation Property**
     * process from below cannot request higher access
     * No up read/write